Leagues Cup: History

 Major League Soccer and Liga MX clubs had previously played in the North American SuperLiga, which ran from 2007 to 2010.
-Both leagues also send clubs to the CONCACAF Champions League, which has been dominated by Mexican clubs, and the Campeones Cup, a single match played between the winners of the MLS Cup and the Campeón de Campeones.
-The two leagues began planning a bi-national, eight-team competition to complement the Champions League and provide Mexican clubs with matches to replace the Copa Libertadores in their calendar as soon as 2018.
+Both leagues also send clubs to the CONCACAF Champions Cup, which has been dominated by Mexican clubs, and the Campeones Cup, a single match played between the winners of the MLS Cup and the Campeón de Campeones.
+The two leagues began planning a bi-national, eight-team competition to complement the Champions Cup and provide Mexican clubs with matches to replace the Copa Libertadores in their calendar as soon as 2018.
 MLS and Liga MX announced a new partnership in March 2018 to create the Campeones Cup and explore options for other bi-national competitions between their clubs.

 The Leagues Cup tournament was announced on May 29, 2019, featuring eight teams in its inaugural edition to be played during the summer.
 The announcement of the tournament was panned by soccer critics in the United States, who called it a meaningless friendly and "cash-grab" for American clubs.
 The MLS Players Association also expressed concerns over the tournament's creation on the basis of schedule congestion during the summertime.
 Sam Boyd Stadium in Whitney, Nevada was later announced as the host venue for the final and a broadcasting contract for the tournament was awarded to ESPN and TUDN (formerly Univision Deportes Network).
 This event was also televised on TSN and TVA Sports in Canada and Televisa in Mexico.

 In July 2019, MLS and Liga MX announced that the second edition of the Leagues Cup in 2020 would feature 16 teams—eight from each league.
-The MLS participants would be drawn from the top four teams in each conference that do not qualify for the CONCACAF Champions League; the Liga MX participants would include the 2019 Apertura champion, 2020 Clausura champion, the 2019–20 Copa MX champion, and the next five best-placed teams in the 2019-20 season aggregate table the league.
+The MLS participants would be drawn from the top four teams in each conference that do not qualify for the CONCACAF Champions League; the Liga MX participants would include the 2019 Apertura champion, 2020 Clausura champion, the 2019–20 Copa MX champion, and the next five best-placed teams in the 2019–20 season aggregate table the league.
 The tournament was canceled on May 19, 2020, amid the COVID-19 pandemic.
 The eight-team format debuted in the 2021 Leagues Cup, which was played in August and September.
 In the final at Allegiant Stadium in Paradise, Nevada, Mexican club León defeated Seattle Sounders FC, the first American finalist in the competition's history.